iAmForyyDev/Neptune/README.md

-# 🌊 Neptune Practice Core (1.19 – 1.21)
+---

+## ⚠️ Disclaimer

+> **This fork was created for private use.**
+> While the repository is public and the changes are available for anyone to use or learn from,
+> **compatibility, maintenance, and support are not guaranteed** outside the intended environment.
+> Use at your own discretion.
+>
+> ⚙️ **Requires Java 21 to run properly.**
+>
+> 🔄 For a stable and officially supported version, please use the [original repository](https://github.com/Devlrxxh/Neptune).

+---

 ![Neptune Banner](https://github.com/user-attachments/assets/d044e94d-2e6f-4495-a7ed-c997b305eb4a)

-A powerful and highly customizable Practice Core built for Minecraft versions **1.19 – 1.21**.
+A powerful and highly customizable Practice Core built for Minecraft versions **1.20.4 – 1.21**.

----

 ## ✨ Features